AlexSabourinDev/IceBox/README.md

 - int* const is a constant pointer to a mutable int
 - int const* is a mutable pointer to a constant int
 - int const* const is a constant pointer to a constant int

+### Templates
+- Prefer templates in .cpp files
+- Attempt to minimize templates in .h files

+### Argument Passing
+- Use constant reference for immutable non-copied arguments
+- Use pointers for mutable arguments
+- Use value types for smaller values

+### Disallowed
+- mutable. mutable is threading unfriendly and can cause surprising behaviour.
+- const_cast